 The pace of life in a Thai fishing village can be slow for most of the day, with bursts of activity as the boats come in.
 The local markets can buy their seafood directly from the fishermen.
 Bargaining about price usually isn’t too fierce, because vendors and the boat owners are often neighbours or family.

 The local people in Sri Racha have a long history of welcoming visitors, as this village has always been a stopping-off point on the way to the Koh Si Chang.
 The summer palace of Rama IV is on that island.

 Si Racha or Sri Racha?

 The ‘Sri’ in Sri Racha comes from the Sanskrit word ‘Sree’ which means ‘holy’.
-In Thailand it is pronounced as ‘si’ but still written as ‘Sri’ (???).
-In Thai it is common to write all loan words as they were originally pronounced, and this also explains why Suvarnabhumi airport is produced very different (‘sawanaphum’) from how it is written in Roman letters.
+In Thailand, it is pronounced as ‘si’ but still written as ‘Sri’.
+In Thai, it is common to write all loan words as they were originally pronounced, and this also explains why Suvarnabhumi airport is produced very differently (‘sawanaphum’) from how it is written in Roman letters.
 The word ‘Sri’ is often used in Thai for place names as well as surnames for the upper-class.